What is a Factoring Company?: Small Business Options

 Step 1: Make sure your customer is reliable.

 Factoring invoices only works when your customers pay their invoices on time and in full.
-Ensure you’re certain your customers will pay before contacting a factoring company.
+Ensure you’re sure your customers will pay before contacting a factoring company.

 Step 2: Gather your documentation.